dragonbg/valorunt/README.md

 This is an educational project demonstrating computer vision techniques for detecting and tracking targets in a game environment.
 This program is designed for **offline use only** and should not be used in online competitive environments as it may violate terms of service.

+If you wanna keep the project going, any ammount is welcome(Solana): FzrzWKpHwMFLi8yMYUPG5VxPyQ4UcQbUgG5wiUC3AznH

 ## Features

 - Real-time screen capture and analysis